sustainable-computing-io/susql-operator/doc/simplefaq.md

 - Why is SusQL important?
-  - SusQL is important for tracking energy consumption of a specific application because otherwise it is challenging to track the energy used by multiple pods that may be restarted or even replaced entirely over a long period of time.
+  - SusQL is important for tracking both energy consumption and carbon dioxide emission of a specific application because otherwise it is challenging to track the energy used by multiple pods that may be restarted or even replaced entirely over a long period of time.

 - What can I do with SusQL?
-  - Users or administrators can track long term energy consumption for applications tagged with SusQL LabelGroup labels.
+  - Users or administrators can track long term energy consumption and carbon dioxide emission for applications tagged with SusQL LabelGroup labels.

 - How can I visualize SusQL data?